DanloisTovar/DanloisTovar/README.md

 I pride myself on being organized, honest, responsible, and committed, with a collaborative mindset.
 I thrive in environments that foster growth and learning.

-Currently, I am pursuing a Bachelor’s in Digital Technologies at the University of Buenos Aires, further solidifying my expertise in the digital and technological landscape.
+Currently, I am pursuing a Bachelor’s in Digital Technologies at the University of the City of Buenos Aires, further solidifying my expertise in the digital and technological landscape.
 <br>

 [comment]: # (skills)